Penny J. White: Political climate of the retention election

 As a recent appointee, White was the only member of the court who was subject to a retention vote in that year's election.
 White was the first merit-selected justice to stand in a retention election.
 Justice White was the only woman on the court with a 26-year age gap between her youngest colleague which made her easily identifiable for the election.
 Politics played a role in her retention election which White publicly acknowledged following the election.
 Republicans in Tennessee promoted White's removal from the bench for joining the Court's majority opinion in State v.
 Odom, a death penalty case involving a criminal rape and murder case.
 White was targeted for defeat by victims' rights advocates, the Tennessee Conservative Union, and death penalty proponents who opposed the decision.

 The capital punishment case State v.
 Odom led to the campaign to remove Justice White from office.
 The Tennessee Conservative Union, a Republican anti-tax group, led the smear campaign against White.
 Their goal in removing White was for Republican Governor Sundquist to make a Republican-favored appointment to the Tennessee Supreme Court.
 Republican Governor Don Sundquist, who was elected in 1995, opposed White in the 1996 retention election along with several state senators including Senator Bill Frist and Senator Fred Thompson.
 Sundquist promised Tennesseans to only appoint judges who support the death penalty if given the opportunity.
 White recounted in her oral history with the Tennessee Supreme Court Historical Society that the battle led by the Tennessee Conservative Union was purely political for the Sundquist administration.
-Following White's retention election, Governor Sundquist said, "Should a judge look over his should [when making decisions] about whether they're going to be thrown out of office?
+Following White's retention election, Governor Sundquist said, "Should a judge look over his shoulder [when making decisions] about whether they're going to be thrown out of office?
 I hope so."